sweng-capstone-group-1/poll-discussion/docs/heroku_and_postgres.md

 #### Setup
 - install the Heroku command line [client](https://devcenter.heroku.com/articles/getting-started-with-java?singlepage=true#set-up)
-- add the command line, type ```heroku login``` .
+- at the command line, type ```heroku login``` .
 This should open your browser and allow you to authenticate to the command line client.
 This will only be done once.
 - add the Heroku as a remote on your Git repo.
 Via the command line, ```cd``` to the repo, then type
 ```git remote add heroku https://git.heroku.com/sweng894capstone.git```